 Pinwheels in Kawagoe

 Kawagoe Hikawa Shrine has always been a popular shrine.
 But when they introduced a summer wind chime event in 2014, the number of annual visitors multiplied exponentially.
 It became on of the key places to visit in the summer and firmly put itself on the best list of things to see in Kawagoe.
 The wind chime event has proved to be an extremely popular event and put them on the international map, attracting more expat and foreign visitors more than ever before.
-The pinwheel event is surprisingly still not that well known.
+The pinwheel event initially wasn’t as well known, but it is growing in fame and popularity since 2019.

 Access pinwheels and wind chimes